 - The age of the individual - the older the individual, the cheaper the plan although this will be taken into consideration with their health status

-The average cost of a long term care annuity is £100,000 and while this may appear to be on the high side, when set against average annual nursing care home fees of £38,000 this represents just over two and a half years’ worth of fees.
-With this in mind, our experience suggests that the average stay in a care home for a self-funder is close to 4 years, with a 1 in 8 chance of living over 7 years.
+The average cost of a long term care annuity is about £100,000 and while this may appear to be on the high side, when set against average annual nursing care home fees of c£39,000 this represents just over two and a half years’ worth of fees.
+With this in mind, our experience suggests that the average stay in a care home for a self-funder is 3.5 years, with 1 in 5 living more than 5 years.

-Speak to a specialist care fees adviser for more specific information on costs and suitability of long term care annuities or click here
+Speak to a specialist care fees adviser for more specific information on costs and suitability of long term care plans or click here

 to make an initial enquiry.Care plan features